tetiana-kozak/design-blog/README.md

 Developed a responsive blog resource with articles about design.\
 Implemented filters by category and page of each article.
 Added the ability to like posts, adding them to favorites, and store liked posts data in the browser with localStorage.

-Technologies: React + Typescript, Redux, Rest API, Axios, Material UI library, Slider Swiper, Git, Jira.
+Technologies: React + Typescript, Redux, Rest API, Axios, Material UI library, Animate On Scroll Library, Slider Swiper, Git, Jira.

 Website deployed on Netlify: [https://blog-in-design.netlify.app/](https://blog-in-design.netlify.app/)